Born01toshine/McDonald_Analysis_Ekta/README.md

 **Database Used**

-The database file that i used in this project is "D:\data\Nutrical Dataset.csv"
+The database file that i used in this project is

 **Detail Description**

-The Jupyter file that contains all the detail about the project is "C:\Users\ASUS\Downloads\_McDonald's Menu Nutritional Analysis (1).ipynb"
+The Jupyter file that contains all the detail about the project is